This tutorial is the last post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 Draw a rectangle somewhere on the map where you’d like the credits to go, and watch the text disappear from the bottom of your map and reappear in your chosen spot.
 You can’t change what it says, but you can edit how it appears.

-In the Format Text pane, navigate to Text Symbol, Properties, and General to update font properties.
+In the Element pane, click the Text Symbol tab and the General tab to update font properties.

 Much better, no?

-In the Format Text pane, navigate to Text and then Options.
+In the Element pane, click the Text tab and click the Options tab.
 Inside the text editing box there is a tag for the existing dynamic text.

 Place your cursor in front of the dynamic text and paste

-Feature Data Source: Commonwealth of Australia (Geoscience Australia) and Natural Earth (naturalearthdata.com)
+Feature Data: Commonwealth of Australia (Geoscience Australia) and Natural Earth (naturalearthdata.com)

 You can also add stuff like Cartography: Your Name, Date if you like.